 If you’re one of the millions using WordPress for your site, then you probably already know how helpful plugins are.
 However, not all are created equal, and some plugins take up a lot of storage space, leading to slower site load speeds.
 It’s common to have active plugins on your site, since many themes often come with them even if you never use them.
 Analyze your active plugins by navigating to your WordPress dashboard > plugins >installed plugins > and then deactivate any that you’re not using.

 Tip: If your load speed is still lagging after removing heavy, unnecessary plugins, consider switching your web hosting plan or provider.
-Learn more about the fastest web hosting services.

 Frequently Asked Questions (FAQs)